 Note that while fireAt() can safely be called by any of the actors action methods, code which executes asynchronously from the director should avoid calling fireAt().
-Examples of such code include the private thread within the DatagramReader actor and the serialEvent() callback method of the SerialComm actor.
+Examples of such code include the private thread within the DatagramReader actor and the serialEvent() callback method of the SerialEvent() callback method of the SerialEvent() callback method of the SerialEvent()

+alComm actor.
 Because these process hardware events, which can occur at any time, they instead use the fireAtCurrentTime() method.
-The fireAt() is incorrect because model time may advance between the call to getCurrentTime() and the call to fireAt(), which could result in fireAt() requesting a firing in the past.
+The fireAt() is incorrect because model time may advance between the call to getModelTime() and the call to fireAt(), which could result in fireAt() requesting a firing in the past.
 This will trigger an exception.